Pixhawk: Autopilot Reference Standard

-This is the main section of the Pixhawk open standards, containing all mechanical and electrical specification for each version of the flight management unit.
+This is the main section of the Pixhawk open standards, containing all mechanical and electrical specifications for each version of the flight management unit.
 Currently, versions 1, 2, 3, 4, 4X, 5, 5X, 6X, 6U, and 6C autopilots have been released.
 The mechanical design standard includes dimensional drawings of the FMU's PCB, the selected sensor types and their locations, and areas that need additional heat sinking.
-The electrical standard includes the pin-out of each pin in the main processing microcontroller, and which interface each pin is set to communicate with.
+The electrical standard includes the pin-out of each pin in the main processing microcontroller and which interface each pin is set to communicate with.

 Autopilot Bus Standard

 The autopilot bus standard is an extension of the autopilot reference standard specifically for providing more information about manufacturing the latest reference versions of Pixhawk FMU, such as the 5X and 6X.
 The main reason for this is that these are the first flight units featuring a system on module design, where the housing of the flight controller module takes the form of a compact prism with a set of extremely high-density, 100-pin connectors between the module and the baseboard (seen at the bottom of the image on the right).
-The baseboard allows users to plug the necessary peripheral devices (such as motors, servos, and radios) into the flight controller, while the system on module design results in an easily swappable flight computer.
+The baseboard allows users to plug the necessary peripheral devices (such as motors, servos, and radios) into the flight controller, while the system-on-module design results in an easily swappable flight computer.
 Additionally, this bus standard details PCB layout guidelines for the system on module along with a catalog of reference schematics for interfaces between the module and the baseboard.

 Connector Standard

 In the connector standard, the Pixhawk project specifies using the JST GH for the vast majority of all interfaces between the flight controller board and pluggable peripherals.
 Just as importantly, the standard defines a convention for user-facing pin-outs for telemetry, GPS, CAN bus, SPI, power, and debug ports.
-External pin-out information is critical for anyone developing a vehicle with an autopilot, as improperly plugging in peripherals results in a non-functional system at best, and a dangerous environment with broken hardware at worst.
-Although there is a great deal of variation within the Pixhawk family in terms of available ports and port types, the standardization of pin-outs for the most popular interfaces is immensely helpful to any user working with multiple generations of Pixhawk flight controllers.